aymanzerda-sudotime/aymanzerda-sudotime.github.io/_teaching/wannacry.md

 ![TCPView](/images/smb_connection.png)

-* We see a bunch of traffic going out to port 445 to a bunch of remote addresses which means there is no real address connectivity presence to be able to make a connection, so we see how wannacry is trying to propogate itself through network , so this is a ransomware binary but it also has worm capabilities and the way is tring to propogate is through the eternalblue exploit which is an exploit against windows smb of certain versions.
+* We see a bunch of traffic going out to port 445 to a bunch of remote addresses which means there is no real address connectivity presence to be able to make a connection, so we see how wannacry is trying to propogate itself through network , so this is a ransomware binary but it also has worm capabilities and the way is trying to propogate through the ``eternalblue`` exploit which is an exploit against windows smb of certain versions.

 * Let's take a look at the processes created by the malware while executing using ``Procmon``, but first let's apply this filter